tianzhuqiao/imageslide/README.md

 # Callbacks
 * **onImageSlideHide**

-    called when imageslide fragment is shown/hidden
+    Called when imageslide fragment is shown/hidden.

 * **onImageSlideLongClick**

-    called when long-click on an image
+    Called when long-click on an image.

 * **onImageSlideSelected**

-    called when switch to a page
+    Called when switch to a page.